User Acceptance Testing: Strategies, Best Practices, and More in 5 steps

 3. Strategies for Successful User Acceptance Testing

-Here are some strategies to make sure your UAT isn’t just a box-ticking exercise but actually gives you useful insights.
+Here are some strategies to make sure your UAT is effective:

 Get Real—With Real Users